naiyerasif/site/src/content/post/2024/2024-06-27-14-37-38-how-i-subset-fonts-for-my-site.md

 When I revamped this site last year, I also opted to use the latest version of [Inter](https://rsms.me/inter/) — v4.
 This version came with some lovely updates, such as a display variant with support for optical sizing, humanist style italics, round quotes and commas, and so on.
 Sadly, it also bumped the file size of the font (by 150% in case of the variable font).
 Large font files can degrade the performance of a web page so this was a noticeable regression.

-:::figure{.frame}
+:::figure{.popout.popout-image.frame}
 ![Inter font properties and layout features](./images/2024-06-27-14-37-38-how-i-subset-fonts-for-my-site-01.png)

-Out of box, Inter 4.0 variable font supports 2926 glyphs, 9 weights, and 44 layout features.
+::caption[Out of box, Inter 4.0 variable font supports 2926 glyphs, 9 weights, and 44 layout features.]
 :::

 Inter is so large because it supports many languages and [OpenType features](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_fonts/OpenType_fonts_guide). _This is fantastic for a workhorse font._ Supporting different languages and layout features makes Inter a truly versatile font suited for use in so many places.
 However, this site is mostly in English, with occasional symbols and Greek characters thrown in.
 I can just include the support for those characters to get the job done.
 And that is where, subsetting comes into picture.